 Local Cairns company Intrust Energy solutions worked with the EVSE Australia Engineering team to design and install the EV charging systems to ensure safety and futureproofing.
 This means that the system can be easily scaled in future years if the initiative is successful and demand increases.
 Importantly, the charging network will encourage more tourists to visit these particular attractions and spend more time, helping to boost the local economy and stimulate employment in the region.

 Electric vehicle charging infrastructure such as this is an important step in helping Queenslanders transition to electric vehicle ownership.
 Destination EV charging allows people to stop, enjoy the local attractions, have a meal and spend some time in and around town before heading off to their next location and forms an important part of the overall EV charging infrastructure not only in Queensland but right across Australia.
-The North Queensland Electric vehicle drive builds on the existing Queensland Electric Superhighway which has a mixture of Rapid and AC EV chargers to allow for long-distance road trips right up and down the Queensland coast.
+The North Queensland Electric vehicle drive builds on the existing Queensland Electric Superhighway which has a mixture of Rapid and AC car charging stations to allow for long-distance road trips right up and down the Queensland coast.

 This EV charging addition fits into the current Queensland state government’s future-focused infrastructure plan and renewables and emissions targets set for 2030 and 2050.